lambdalife/holland/docs/holland_reference.rst

 fitness weighting functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Fitness weighting functions are used by :func:`~holland.evolution.select_parents` to weight fitness scores and generate probabilities for selecting a genome to be a parent of a genome in the next generation.
+Fitness weighting functions are used by :func:`~holland.evolution.Selector.select_parents` to weight fitness scores and generate probabilities for selecting a genome to be a parent of a genome in the next generation.
 The following functions return stock weighting functions, some with configurable parameters.
 See :ref:`selection-strategy` for general information.

 General Example: